danielliu2707/positionn/README.md

 Positionn is an app that predicts your ideal basketball position and finds your NBA twin! 🏀

 Simply enter your physical attributes or stats, and with one click, discover your optimal position and the NBA player who matches you best. 🚀

 # Usage

 <br>

-### Try the web-based app:

 Try the app <a href="https://positionn.streamlit.app/">here</a> 👈

 ### For developers: